 For best results, a maintenance program should be planned, documented and executed.
-It is very helpful to use a color coded floor plan to indicate cleaning and vacuuming frequencies.
+It is very helpful to use a color coded floor plar o indicate cleaning and vacuuming frequencies.
 Remember that floors maintenance is not a one time event but rather a planned process that begins the day the floors is installed and continues throughout the service life of the floors.

-This information is provided by The Manufacturer in keeping with the best, currently available industry practices and standards.
-The Manufacturer will assume no liability for any complaints resulting from improper maintenance or from any other factor outside its direct control.
+This information is provided in keeping with the best, currently available industry practices and standards.
+The manufacturer will assume no liability for any complaints resulting from improper maintenance or from any other factor outside its direct control.
+THE REMAINDER OF THIS PAGE IS INTENTIONALLY LEFT BLANK Contact your flooring retailer with questions or concerns regarding your flooring purchase.